mahardhikap/recipeWebApp/README.md

 Mama Recipe is more than just a website; it's a community of food lovers, a treasure trove of recipes, and your go-to source for all things cooking.
 Join us today and embark on a culinary journey like no other.

 Get ready to turn your kitchen into a gastronomic haven with Mama Recipe!
 Visit our website now and start sharing your love for food with the world.

-## Requirement
-Before you install this project on your Mobile Phone.
-You need:

-- **Mobile Phone with OS Android 10 or Later**, I'm using **Redmi 10, Android 13** when this docs is uploaded.
-You can upgrade your android version for better.
-- **Stable Internet Connectivity**, This application runs online, so internet connectivity is required.

 ## Built with